 For small groups of up to 5 there is no need to book ahead.
 For larger groups and tour groups, please email email@example.com with proposed visitor numbers, date, and time.

-There is a charge of £3 per person, increasing to £5 per person should you also wish to view the debate chamber as part of your visit (subject to availability).
+There is a charge of £5 per person, increasing to £8 per person should you also wish to view the debate chamber as part of your visit (subject to availability).
+School groups are not charged.

 For questions pertaining to the Union’s records and archives, please contact: email@example.com